chenlijun99/autoanki/packages/autoanki-plugin-content-pdf-fragment/README.md

 ## Design principles

 - By default, try to keep the rendered PDF as simple as possible.
 We rarely need a full-blown PDF reader in our card, using which we can scroll through pages, see the table of contents, the bookmarks, etc. What IMHO we need most often is to render some fragment of a PDF (often even a full page of a book is too much for an Anki card), just as if we had taken a screenshot of that fragment and copied it over Anki.

 The advantages that this plugin brings on the table are:

 - Spare media folder storage space.
-Most often having many screenshots of a PDF takes more space than having the full PDF stored in Anki and then having a PDF rendered dynamically show the specified fragment of the PDF.
+Most often having many screenshots of a PDF takes more space than having the full PDF stored in Anki and then having a PDF renderer dynamically show the specified fragment of the PDF.
 - No need to take screenshots manually, thanks to [@autoanki/sync](../autoanki-sync).
   - Sync updates to the PDF via [@autoanki/sync](../autoanki-sync).
 For example you are a heavy user of PDF annotations.
 After you update an annotation, just resync and the up-to-date PDF will be copied to Anki and next time the cards will render the PDF fragments with your new annotations.
 - Possibility to interactively open/close annotations.
 - Working with copyrighted materials.

 ### Consequences of the image analogy